vincbe/test-minikube/README.md

 ```
 The creation is quite quick but you'll probably have to wait a more for your containers to be created and started.

-We can check what has bee created in the dashboard or lists resources with the CLI:
+We can check what has been created in the dashboard or lists resources with the CLI:
  * kubectl get - list resources
  * kubectl describe - show detailed information about a resource
  * kubectl logs - print the logs from a container in a pod